 - Black Label - A limited-edition Expansion Pack with new shot types, updates to the scoring systems, and a new Harder Than Hard difficulty, God mode, that replaces Ultra mode.

-.
-One day, the koju of Shinju Forest start acting strangely and begin flying off elsewhere.
-Kiniro is mentally troubled, Hirow is severely wounded by the koju, and Palm is completely useless without Hirow.
+Mushihime-sama BUG PANIC! is a top-down free-roaming shooter for newer iDevices.
+One day, the koujuu of Shinju Forest start acting strangely and begin flying off elsewhere.
+Kiniro is mentally troubled, Hirow is severely wounded by the koujuu, and Palm is completely useless without Hirow.
 This leaves Reco to travel on foot, throw miniature bombs at enemies, and set things right.

 This series provides examples of:

 - Anti-Frustration Features: In Bug Panic, dying frequently results in the game giving more lives.
 This is most noticeable against the final boss.

 - Art Shift: The art for Mushihime-sama was done by Tomoyuki Kotani (who also did the art for the Ibara series), while the art for Futari was done by HACCAN.

 - Attack Drone